farlee2121/DevEssentialsBlog/content/draft/PADL/original.md

 <!-- put a simple one service to one service port diagram? -->

-In contrast to iDesign, Clean Architecture provides guidance on loose coupling, but nothing about different reponsiblities in a domain.
+In contrast to iDesign, Clean Architecture provides guidance on loose coupling, but nothing about different responsibilities in a domain.
 Robert Martin did this intentionally, but I feel like it results in too many open questions for beginners to easily apply the pattern.

 ## PADL Guidelines
-PADL crosses the domain responsiblity separation of iDesign with the bind-time clarity and flexiblity of Clean Architecture.
+PADL crosses the domain responsibility separation of iDesign with the bind-time clarity and flexibility of Clean Architecture.
 The patterns fill each others gaps to create a reusable library for the domain.
 Like any good library, the components are portable with decisions of scale, deployment, extension, and runtime are pushed into swappable add-ons.

 The goal is to establish clear rules for organizing code and how each component communicates with other code.
 I can also provide guidelines for identifying domain concepts and designing contracts, but the final decisions are intrinsically unique to every system.